CirroBuild/FrostiDocs/docs/operations/capacity-planning.md

 InfluxDB line protocol (ILP) writer which gets a dedicated CPU core.
 The worker count is calculated as follows:

-$(cpuAvailable / 2) - 1 - (line.tcp.writer.worker.count)$
+$(cpuAvailable) - (line.tcp.writer.worker.count)$

+Minimal size of the shared worker pool is 2, even on a single-core machine.

 #### 16 CPU Cores or less

 ILP I/O Worker pool is configured to use 2 CPU cores to speed up ingestion and the ILP Writer is using 1 core.
-The shared worker pool is handing everything else and is configured using this formula:
+The shared worker pool is handling everything else and is configured using this formula:

-$(cpuAvailable / 2) - 1 - (line.tcp.writer.worker.count) - (line.tcp.io.worker.count)$
+$(cpuAvailable) - 1 - (line.tcp.writer.worker.count) - (line.tcp.io.worker.count)$

-For example, with 16 hyper-threaded cores, the shared pool will have 4 threads:
+For example, with 16 cores, the shared pool will have 12 threads:

-$16/2-1-2-1$
+$16-1-2-1$

 #### 17 CPU Cores and more

-The ILP I/O Worker pool is configured to use 6 CPU Cores to speed up ingestion and the ILP Writer is using 1 core.
+The ILP I/O Worker pool is configured to use 6 CPU cores to speed up ingestion and the ILP Writer is using 1 core.
 The shared worker pool is handling everything else and is configured using this formula:

-$(cpuAvailable / 2) - 1 - (line.tcp.writer.worker.count) - (line.tcp.io.worker.count)$
+$(cpuAvailable) - 2 - (line.tcp.writer.worker.count) - (line.tcp.io.worker.count)$

-For example, with 32 hyper-threaded cores, the shared pool will have 8 threads:
+For example, with 32 cores, the shared pool will have 23 threads:

-$32/2-1-6-1$
+$32-2-6-1$

 ### Writer page size